-We make ricotta all the time.
-It couldn’t be easier.
 Ricotta means “twice cooked” in Italian because traditionally it’s made from the whey left when making mozzarella.
-We have used raw milk, goats’ milk, organic milk, and supermarket milk, and it works out just fine.–Melissa Hamilton | Christopher Hirsheimer
+We have used raw milk, goats’ milk, organic milk, and supermarket milk, and it works out just fine.
+And it couldn’t be easier.–Melissa Hamilton and Christopher Hirsheimer

 To echo authors Hamilton and Hirsheimer, it couldn’t be easier to make your own ricotta.
 And to quote The New York Times and their Diner’s Journal blog, “Thinking about making ricotta is only marginally easier than actually making it.”